menu

 < Mental and Physical Health >

 Every year, we conduct self-care training for all employees and line-care training for managers, followed by a test to confirm their level of understanding.
 Health seminars are held by public health nurses from Group companies, covering topics such as disease prevention, lifestyle, nutrition, exercise, and mindfulness.
-QOLism, a health app for which more than 80% of employees are registered, provides online seminars and videos on exercise, as well as information on diet, sleep, stress, and other topics.
-In addition, we have recently held seminars for management and employees by the chairman of the National Center of Neurology and Psychiatry, with whom we have a comprehensive partnership, to promote proper understanding of preventative measures and illnesses to create a better work environment.
+QOLism, a health app used by approximately 80% of employees are registered, provides online seminars and videos on exercise, as well as information on diet, sleep, stress, and other topics.
+In addition, we have held seminars for management and employees by the chairman of the National Center of Neurology and Psychiatry, with whom we have a comprehensive partnership, to promote proper understanding of preventative measures and illnesses to create a better work environment.

 • *1 Content: Balancing family and medical treatment, healthy lifestyle, stress management, women's health, etc.